 Consider the age of the child: When correcting your child, keep her developmental age in mind.
 Sometimes she might not understand the consequences of using foul language.

 Use positive parenting: Use encouragement, positive phrases or verbal compliments when you hear your child using appropriate language.
-It is easier to increase a particular behaviour by giving attention to it.
-When you reinforce good behaviour, you are also teaching the child the right behaviour for various settings.
+It is easier to increase a particular behavior by giving attention to it.
+When you reinforce good behavior, you are also teaching the child the right behavior for various settings.

 After you have identified the reason, try to correct the underlying cause.